How do you persuade anyone of anything?

-At the risk of making you disappointed, dear reader, the golden rule to persuade anyone of anything is surprisingly basic:
+At the risk of making you disappointed, dear reader, the golden rule for persuading anyone of anything is surprisingly basic:

-Example: Suggest similar scenarios and discuss pros and cons of related issues.
+Suggest similar scenarios and discuss pros and cons of related issues.
 Use if-statements and ask them, “what would they do if…”.
-You’re just conversing and no-one is being put on the spot.
+You’re just conversing and, most importantly, no-one is being put on the spot.

-Every time you try to persuade anyone of anything, there’s a “cost” to you, whether that’s pride, time, money, or energy.
-Anyone can be persuaded of anything, but are you willing to pay the price?
-Part of being persuasive is to be able to figure out the “cost of compliance” without making the actual ask — and then determine if it will be worth the effort.
+Every time you try to persuade anyone of anything, there’s a “cost” to you.
+It could be pride, time, money, energy — or something else.
+Part of being persuasive is being able to figure out the “cost of compliance” without making the actual ask — and then determine if it will be worth the effort.
 Don’t fool yourself; if you’re not willing to pay the price, then walk away.

 The true superpower is to develop a sixth sense for when someone is ready to “play ball.”
 The most common mistake in persuasion is when people make their ask early on — and then find themselves having to change someone’s “official standpoint” (which is much harder).